 Brush up on curb appeal

-Have a stroll out the front of your house and look at your yard with fresh eyes.
+You come home to your front yard every day, but it’s important to take a look at it with fresh eyes when preparing for an appraisal.
 Are there a few stray weeds hanging around?
-Maybe there are some old kids’ toys on the lawn?
-These are all minor issues that are easy to take care of quickly and can have a big impact on your home’s presentation.
+Or maybe a broken picket on the fence?
+These minor issues are easily fixed, and can have a big impact on your home’s overall presentation.
+Still need convincing?
 Houses with attractive curb appeal tend to receive better value estimates, so it’s worth the extra effort.

 Keep a list of repairs and renovations

 Buyers want a home that’s been well looked after, so any new or improved additions to your home will reflect positively on your home appraisal.
 Tell your agent about any repairs or renos you’ve had done, including a renovated kitchen or bathroom, new gutters, new roofing, new decks, or carpeting.
 They’ll take this into account when estimating the value of your home — plus, it can be used as a selling point for potential buyers in the future.

 It’s easy to get caught up in the big stuff when preparing to sell, such as renovating your kitchen or repainting the living room walls, and overlook the tiny details.
 But when a real estate agent comes into your home, they’ll be looking at all the tiny details to make sure they give your home the most accurate estimate possible.
 That tiny doorknob or rusted light fitting that doesn’t seem like a big deal?
 It could affect the estimated value of your property at the end of the day.

 Take a walk around each room and write up a checklist of minor repairs to do before an agent visits your property.
 Little improvements like a paint touch-up or new bathroom fixtures won’t set you back a lot of money, but can make a huge difference in your home’s appeal to buyers.